cclienti/bashrc/README.md

 # Some bashrc functions

-This repository provides useful bashrc functions to manage your PS1 and out of source build directory creations.
+This repository provides useful bashrc functions to manage your PS1, handle the directory stack, and facilitate out of source builds.